huangpufan/spec-kit-design-execute/templates/commands/execute.md

     - Report test results.
     - List any remaining tasks or follow-ups.

+**IMPORTANT**:
+- This command should ideally be run on a design that has been approved via the `/design` command.
+- Always follow the KISS principle during implementation - simplicity is key.
-**IMPORTANT**: This command should ideally be run on a design that has been approved via the `/design` command.
-If issues arise during implementation that require design changes, pause and consult with the user rather than making unilateral decisions.
+- If issues arise during implementation that require design changes, pause and consult with the user rather than making unilateral decisions.
+- If you find yourself implementing something complex when a simpler solution exists, stop and reconsider your approach.